h2oai/sparkling-water/r/README.md

 # RSparkling

-RSparkling is a based on this proof of concept project by J.J.
-Allaire: [https://github.com/jjallaire/sparklingwater](https://github.com/jjallaire/sparklingwater)

-This package is an extension package for [sparkapi](https://github.com/rstudio/sparkapi) / [sparklyr](http://spark.rstudio.com) that creates an R front-end for a Spark package ([Sparking Water](https://spark-packages.org/package/h2oai/sparkling-water) from H2O).
+RSparkling is package is an extension package for [sparkapi](https://github.com/rstudio/sparkapi) / [sparklyr](http://spark.rstudio.com) that creates an R front-end for a Spark package ([Sparking Water](https://spark-packages.org/package/h2oai/sparkling-water) from H2O).
 This provides an interface to H2O's machine learning algorithms on Spark, using R.

-This package implements only the most basic functionality (creating an H2OContext, showing the H2O Flow interface, and converting a Spark DataFrame to an H2O Frame).
+This package implements basic functionality (creating an H2OContext, showing the H2O Flow interface, and converting between Spark DataFrames and H2O Frames).

 ## Installation